Shaul Magid and Annette Yoshiko Reed introduce Marginalia’s newest forum

 “Between Jew and Muslim: Observations on Cynthia Baker’s Jew from the Perspective of Islamic Studies,” Michael Pregill (Boston University)

-“Jew as Blow, but from Where?,” Naomi Seidman (Graduate Theological Union)
+“Jewish Identity as a Psychic Wound?,” Naomi Seidman (Graduate Theological Union)

 “Jew, Christian, and the Judeo-Christian: Thinking with Cynthia Baker’s Jew,” Shaul Magid (Indiana University Bloomington)